pip-services-users/pip-clients-passwords-node/README.md

 # Passwords Microservice Client SDK for Node.js

-This is a Node.js client SDK for [pip-services-passwords](https://github.com/pip-services/pip-services-passwords) microservice.
+This is a Node.js client SDK for [pip-services-passwords](https://github.com/pip-services-users/pip-services-passwords-node) microservice.
 It provides an easy to use abstraction over communication protocols:

 * HTTP/REST client
 * Seneca client (see http://www.senecajs.org)
+* Direct client for monolythic deployments
 * Null client to be used in testing

 <a name="links"></a> Quick Links: